srini-lynx/LFD254/README.md

 ==> Validated the Image got published from DockerHub End

 # Please follow the above steps for the manual build for container

+# Added spring-petclinic-dockerfile Directory with same Content
+# But this contains Dockerfile which eventually builds the image in a Declarative way instead of Imperative way in the manual approach
+# (spring-petclinic-manual) ==> Imperative Way of Building Docker Image
+# (spring-petclinic-dockerfile) ==> Declarative Way of Building Docker Image